 KnitPro Interchangeable Needle Sets

 Natalia, design guru and accomplished knitter, is firmly in the Addi corner.

 I knit with Addi bamboo and metal needles.
 For really small, tight knitting, such as toys, you can’t beat Addi metal needles." - Natalia

 I prefer the Addi bamboo to KnitPro Symfonie, mostly for their blunt tips.
 I knit continental style, and I will split the yarn a lot with my right needle, if the point is too sharp.
 The blunt tip of an Addi bamboo needle is perfect for pushing the yarn aside without splitting it.
 I also like the feel of them in my hands: they feel warmer than KnitPro, and you don’t always want your needle to be super slippy.
 I do find the bamboo needles need a little sanding after some use, to get them smooth again.

 Top Addi bamboo needles

-I like the plain look of Addi needles – all those colors, especially when you’re knitting with a colorful yarn, are too much for the eyes!" - Natalia
+I like the plain look of Addi needles – all those colours, especially when you’re knitting with a colourful yarn, are too much for the eyes!" - Natalia

 The Addi Click interchangeable needles are incredibly easy to use: just push and twist.
 Most interchangeables need a key to tighten them, and can start to come loose while you’re knitting, so you have to stop and find the key and tighten them.
 With Addi there’s none of that bother.